RuhollahTaghizadeh/RuhollahTaghizadeh.github.io/content/talks/2014-03-desert/index.md

   icon_pack: fa
   name: DOI
   url: https://www.tandfonline.com/doi/abs/10.1080/03650340.2013.817666
+summary: Nine pedons and 30 surface samples were taken, described, and analyzed to investigate the effect of desertification on soil quality indices, mineralogical, and micromorphological properties of three regions (desert, semi-desert, non-desert) in central Iran.
-title: Soil Mineralogical Changes due to Desertification Processes
+title: Soil Changes due to Desertification
 authors:
   - admin
 ---